firedrakeproject/Irksome/demos/mixed_wave/demo_RTwave.py.rst

 to roundoff error) at each time step because the GL methods are symplectic and applied to a linear Hamiltonian system.
 As an exercise, the reader should edit this code to use other RK methods.
-In particular, LobattoIIIC and Backward Euler or other Radau methods as well as the symplectic DIRK by Qin and Zhang.
+In particular, :class:`.LobattoIIIC` and :class:`.BackwardEuler` or other Radau methods as well as the symplectic DIRK :class:`.QinZhang`.